Luca-Wiehe/tum-adlr-04/README.md

 Data must be adapted to the interface.
 For policy generation, it is required:

 Observations, tensor dictionary `"obs":(B, To, Do)`
-B = Batch size
+- B = Batch size
-To = Observation horizon
+- To = Observation horizon
-Do = Observation dimensionality
+- Do = Observation dimensionality
+-
 Observation dimensionality varies according to the data set, e.g., object position, eef position, (HxW when using images).

 Actions, tensor dictionary `"action": (B, Ta, Da)`
-B = Batch size
+- B = Batch size
-Ta = Action horizon
+- Ta = Action horizon
-Da = Action dimensionality e.g., 3D - axis angle configuration of eef for velocity control space.
+Da = Action dimensionality

+Actions dimensionality varies according to the data set e.g., 3D - axis angle configuration of eef for velocity control space.